How foster care works

 Centerstone provides therapeutic foster care for children and teenagers in state custody.

-The foster children we serve are often between 12 and 18 years old, or sibling groups of all ages.
-Placements can be short or long term as needed.
-Some children need foster parents while working toward reunification with their families of origin, others need an encouraging home environment while working toward independent living.
+When placing children with foster families, we take the needs of the individual into account.
+Centerstone is licensed to serve clients from 0-21 years old, however, we most often provide services for teens (12-18).
+We are also increasingly seeing the need for placing sibling groups that include a wide range of ages.
+The circumstances for each situation are unique.
+Some clients need short term care (6 months or less) and others need longer term help.
+Some children stay with foster parents while working toward reunification with their families of origin while others need an encouraging home environment while working toward independent living or adoption.
 Centerstone also assists with adoption when that becomes a child’s permanent goal.

 Treating Trauma through Integrated Services

 Many foster children and teens have experienced trauma early in life such as physical abuse, sexual abuse or neglect.
 Those experiences can impair their self-esteem, ability to trust and willingness to build relationships.
 Centerstone is a national leader in treating trauma through integrated physical and mental health services in Therapeutic Foster Care.
 We help you and your child work through emotional and behavioral struggles while focusing on all aspects of the child’s life including physical, educational, social, spiritual and mental well-being.